 A Premier League champion – against all the odds.

 A value of 5,000/1 was placed on City's title chances too.
 Vardy and his team-mates, though, had grown accustomed to defying the odds.
 Vardy netted during the opening-day 4-2 win over Sunderland and, after two goalless games, again away at AFC Bournemouth.
 The streak had begun.

 Aston Villa, Stoke City, Arsenal, Norwich City, Southampton, Crystal Palace, West Bromwich Albion, Watford...
 Vardy scored against them all – in a row.
 A 10th successive goalscoring game in the Premier League arrived at St. James' Park in a 3-0 win over Newcastle United which put Leicester top of the table.

-Ruud van Nistelrooy was the only player to have previously scored 11.
-The Dutchman's former club, Manchester United, were next up for the Foxes on Filbert Way.
-Naturally, the world's media sniffed out their next news cycle and all eyes were on Leicester's No.9 on the evening of 28 November, 2015.
+Ruud van Nistelrooy was the only player to have previously scored 10.
+The Dutchman's former club, Manchester United, were next up for the Foxes on Filbert Way on 28 November, 2015 – seven years ago today.
+Naturally, the world's media sniffed out their next news cycle and all eyes were on Leicester's No.9.

 Jamie Vardy celebrates scoring for England against Wales at UEFA EURO 2016.